Investing

 Everybody loves Vanguard, but that doesn’t mean there aren’t good alternatives out there.

-Sure, all things being equal, choosing Vanguard probably makes sense, but sometimes things aren’t equal or more likely you simply don’t have access to the particular Vanguard fund you want.
+Sure, all things being equal, choosing Vanguard probably makes sense, but sometimes things aren’t equal or more likely you simply don’t have access to the particular fund you want.

 Another big alternative that has come on to many expats radar in recent times is Invesco.